-Additional characteristics of high and low cognitive complexity individuals (with relevance to managers) are summarized in Table 2, based on Streufert and Swezey, [1986].
-As stated by Streufert and Swezey, [1986], "persons who are high in cognitive complexity are able to analyze (i.e., differentiate) a situation into many constituent elements, and then explore connections and potential relationships among the elements. ...
+Additional characteristics of high and low cognitive complexity individuals (with relevance to managers) are given by Streufert and Swezey (1986).
+As stated by Streufert and Swezey, (1986), "persons who are high in cognitive complexity are able to analyze (i.e., differentiate) a situation into many constituent elements, and then explore connections and potential relationships among the elements. ...
 Complexity theory assumes that the more an event can be differentiated and the parts considered in novel relationships, the more refined the response and successful the solution. ... high complexity people are very flexible in creating new distinctions in new situations."
+It is indicated in Chapter 12 of the handbook of emotional intelligence that "openness has also been associated with other cognitive or quasicognitive variables, including moral reasoning, cognitive complexity and wisdom" (McCrae, 2000).